Bus carrying students crashes in Alabama, killing driver

 The bus veered into the median separating the two lanes of the highway in the predawn darkness and fell into a 50-foot (15-meter) ravine at about 5:30 a.m.
 CDT (1030 GMT), said Baldwin County Sheriff Hoss Mack.

-“For whatever reason, the charter bus got into the median and ended up going into a ravine,” Mack told reporters near the scene of the accident on Interstate 10 between Mobile, Alabama, and Pensacola, Florida.“We have one confirmed fatality.”
+“For whatever reason, the charter bus got into the median and ended up going into a ravine,” Mack told reporters near the scene of the accident on Interstate 10 between Mobile, Alabama, and Pensacola, Florida.
+“We have one confirmed fatality.”

 A spokeswoman for the Alabama Law Enforcement Agency said later that the bus’s driver died in the accident.